mercadopago/devsite-docs/guides/snippets/test-integration/pix-intro.en.md

 # Integrate Checkout API payment for Pix

-You can offer the option to receive payments instantly with Pix (`bank_transfer`) from any bank or digital wallet, either via a **QR code** or a **payment code** where you can set an expiration date for the payment is made.
+You can offer the option to receive payments instantly with Pix (`bank_transfer`) from any bank or digital wallet, either via a **QR code** or a **payment code** where you can set an expiration date for the payment to be made.

 > WARNING
 >